Performing Arts Department

 No, you do not need to audition to be a PASJ Major with a concentration in Dance or a Dance Minor.
 You apply as a regular undergraduate at USF and declare your major or minor.
 Placement in correct technique level occurs the first week of classes.

 Our dance program is based in modern/contemporary technique.
 We also offer classes in many additional styles and forms to accompany this foundation, including ballet, contact improvisation, jazz/theater, traditional Balinese dance, and West African.

 Absolutely.
 We have had dance minors and double majors pursuing a wide variety of degree programs at USF.
 We work closely with students to devise a course of study that will work with any degree track.

 Our graduates have used their Performing Arts and Social Justice/Dance Concentration degree in various ways.
-A number of them are choreographers, dance performers or artistic directors of dance companies.
+A number of them are choreographers, dance performers, or artistic directors of dance companies.
 Some opened private dance studios and some teach dance in community settings including public schools and senior centers.
-PASJ/Dance Concentration graduates are employed in the field of arts management as arts administrators and others have gone on to become pilates instructors, yoga teachers and bodyworkers.
-Many have continued their education by attending graduate school in dance or dance related fields e.g. sports medicine or physical therapy.
-Others have used their undergraduate dance degree as a springboard to launch into non-dance careers e.g. architecture, medicine.
+PASJ/Dance Concentration graduates are employed in the field of arts management as arts administrators, and others have gone on to become Pilates instructors, yoga teachers, and bodyworkers.
+Many have continued their education by attending graduate school in dance or dance related fields (e.g. sports medicine, physical therapy).
+Others have used their degree as a springboard to launch into non-dance careers (e.g. architecture, medicine).
 Visit our Facebook page to find out what our recent graduates are up to.